ashereth/Gallery-Shooter/README.md

 Anythime your ship gets hit you will take one ship damage and
 anytime a ship gets passed you and makes it off screen you take one earth damage.

+[Here](https://ashereth.github.io/Gallery-Shooter/) is a link to the playable game website.
 I hope you enjoy :).